cardano-foundation/cardano-academy/courses/CBCA/3-the_cardano_blockchain/1-cardano_genesis/README.md

 3. By defining a proper research framework
 </details>

-### True or False: peer review science means that academic papers have multiple authors.
+### Peer review science means that academic papers have multiple authors.
 1. True
 1. False